Smarter Drafter Pro

 context

-Rebuilding the foundation for a clearer, reusable data ecosystem
+Building a clearer, more consistent data ecosystem

-Rebuilding the foundation for a clearer, reusable data ecosystem
+Building a clearer, more consistent data ecosystem

 Smarter Drafter Pro is an enterprise-grade legaltech platform for generating accurate legal documents through form-filling.

-But firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
+Firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
 The existing architecture couldn’t support this, so the PM and I created the Matter Record system: a new concept defining how data should be structured, reused, and surfaced for users.

 Smarter Drafter Pro is an enterprise-grade legaltech platform for generating accurate legal documents through form-filling.

-But firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
+Firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
 The existing architecture couldn’t support this, so the PM and I created the Matter Record system: a new concept defining how data should be structured, reused, and surfaced for users.

 Discovery & insights